KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

-# contrast with iterative methods
+# Contrast with iterative methods

 - no one process works for every project, team needs to discover what works for this project
 - not every feature has same priority, delay delivery of unimportant features
-- inceremental & iterative approach allow very quick delivery cycles - feedback from users is key
+- incremental & iterative approach allow very quick delivery cycles - feedback from users is key
 - only valuable work is done - discovering what is valuable is not always easy